 International Students must pass the Vancouver International College – Career Campus Entrance Interview AND provide one of the following:

 |Total of 56 weeks.|

 The co-op term begins once the student has completed their in-class studies.
 Students with good attendance and a grade average of 70% or more will continue to co-op.
-Students can work a minimum of 400 hours to a maximum of 636 hours within the 24-week period.
+Students can work a maximum of 560 hours within the 28-week period.